elkmare/hello-world/README.md

 # hello-world
 My first project
-I'm about to do soe js.
+I'm about to do some js.
+Zobaczymy jak to będzie.